debugger22/comic-aggregator/README.md

-comic-aggregator
+Comic Aggregator
 ================

-A comic aggregator with UI developed in Python &amp; QT.
+A comic aggregator with GUI developed in C++ & QT.